-- The study sponsor and any company supporting the study drug avelumab now or in the future.
-This would include any organization helping the company with the study. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research.
+- The study sponsor and any company supporting the study now or in the future.
+This would include any organization helping the company with the study. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The Cancer Immunotherapy Trials Network (CITN) and other people who work at the Fred Hutchinson Cancer Center.